 Create Matter Landing page

 Creates matter landing page for the associated matter in “Site Pages” library of the client site collection.
 Assigns specified level of permission to users and security groups (in case conflict check is not conducted) on the matter landing page as specified by Admin.
 The Matter landing page displays information related to matter.

+Matter landing page will be created with following URL and title will be set as Matter Name

+https://<tenancyurl>/<ManagedPathName>/<clientcollection>/sitepages/<guid>.aspx

 Assign Content Types